cherianyit/AdventuresInOlumal/Quests.md

 	- Found the rats, they pointed us to the Violet Scar lake as a lead of where to find Nathaniel
 - We rescued the children and killed the Death Shepherds
 - We reunite the children with their parents

+### Olephant's gemstones
+- In exchange for a crystal ball (crystal of containment) I must get the following
+	- Either 1 diamond worth 300 gold or 400 gold worth of any other gemstones
+- After turning in he gave the following rewards:
+	- Unspecified discount
+	- Unknown spell scroll